 - be matriculated for the duration of their Boren Awards-funded program in an undergraduate or graduate degree program located within the United States and accredited by a body recognized by the U.S. Department of Education.

 How do you work with the NFP?

 To apply for this award, JHU nomination is not required.
 Applicants submit their own materials to the Boren, but are encouraged to work with our staff, who are available to advise applicants and read drafts of essays.
 Please note: SAIS applicants should work with their school’s designated Boren representative.

-The timeline gives an overview of the application process.
-Your first step is to contact the NFP to discuss your intent to apply.
-In preparation, please have a closer look below for more resources to learn about the Boren.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about the Boren.